singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ## Evaluating the KNN model

-Read the following post to learn more about evaluating your model.
+Read the following post to learn more about evaluating your model..

-{% include linked_post.html url="k-nearest-neighbor-algorithm-using-sklearn-distance-metric" %}
+{% include linked_post.html url="how-to-evaluate-your-machine-learning-model-like-a-pro-metrics" %}

 ```python
 print(confusion_matrix(y_test, preds))